Chris-Error-404/GitPeek/README.md

 ## Overview

 GitPeek is a mini React application that allows users to search and view GitHub profiles of their friends, colleagues, or favorite developers — just by entering their username.
 It fetches real-time data from the GitHub API and displays it in a clean, responsive card layout.
 Perfect for quick lookups and profile sharing.
+(This project is almost totally useless but i wanted to build something less generic like To Do app with react)

 ---